PaulAjii/node-express-projects/basic_crud/README.md

   2. Express
   3. Nodemon as a Development Dependency

 Can perform: create, read all, read one, delete, and update functions.
-No database linked yet.
+No database functionality.

-Work still in progress for database addition

-Tasks to cover:
-  1. Databases Configuration
-  2. Authentication
 To install deoendencies, run
 npm install